David Kirkpatrick (l) and Gordon Bell (all photos by Asa Mathat)

 Founder and CEO, Techonomy Media

-Gordon Bell, principal researcher at the Microsoft Research Silicon Valley Laboratory, talks with Techonomy founder David Kirkpatrick at Techonomy 2012 about his work on “lifelogging.”
-This video and the transcript below capture highlights of the conversation.
-For the full-length video and transcript, click here.
+Gordon Bell, principal researcher at the Microsoft Research Silicon Valley Laboratory, talks with Techonomy founder David Kirkpatrick about his work on “lifelogging.”
+Read excerpts from the conversation below, or download the full transcript.

 Kirkpatrick: Gordon has done so many things in the technology industry and shown an uncanny ability to stay in the present.
 He worked at the National Science Foundation and played a major role in the development of the early Internet itself.
 But particularly in the last decade, he’s really focused in on this issue of how we as individuals take advantage of technology.
 So I want to just ask you, as a way of getting at that, to describe the device that’s hanging around your neck, Gordon, and then we can maybe get into what you’ve been up to.